-Families experiencing homelessness have come to represent the majority of the total homeless population in the District of Columbia.
-Between 2013 and 2014, the number of families seeking shelter in our nation’s capital has more than doubled.
+Families experiencing homelessness have come to represent the majority of the total homeless population in the District of Columbia, due in large part by the increasing housing costs in the city.
 Whether generational poverty or an acute crisis is at the root of a family’s homelessness, there is trauma associated with any loss of housing.
 Furthermore, children bear the brunt of homelessness.

 How do families become homeless?